LlamaEdge/LlamaEdge/README.md

 ## Models

-The llama-utils project, supports all Large Language Models (LLMs) based on the llama2 framework.
+The LlamaEdge project supports all Large Language Models (LLMs) based on the llama2 framework.
 The model files must be in the GGUF format.
 We are committed to continuously testing and validating new open-source models that emerge every day.

 [Click here](./models.md) to see the supported model list with a download link and startup commands for each model.
 If you have success with other LLMs, don't hesitate to contribute by creating a Pull Request (PR) to help extend this list.